Stacktape

 run: curl -L https://installs.stacktape.com/linux.sh | bash

-- name: Deploy the stack
+- name: Deploy to Stacktape

-run: stacktape codebuild:deploy --stage <<stage>> --region <<region>> --projectName <<projectName>>
+run: stacktape codebuild:deploy --projectName <your-project> --stage <your-stage> --region <your-region>

 env: